Labour hire licensing laws

 Labour hire providers

-The scheme recognises responsible labour hire providers through granting a licence.
-The scheme ensures high standards for labour hire are maintained by requiring all labour hire providers meet their legal obligations.
+The scheme recognises responsible labour hire providers through granting a licence and encourages high standards by requiring all labour hire providers to continue to meet their legal obligations.

 Labour hire providers who do not comply with the Act are liable for a range of penalties.
 These include fines, suspension or cancellation of a licence and imprisonment.